tytydraco/yessleep/out/My_son_began_to_talk_to_someone_while_sleepwalking_someone_I_couldnt_see_I_bought_a_baby_monitor_to_catch_him_when_he_started_talking_and_what_I_saw_horrified_me_to_my_core.md

 "Take me, so we can play together forever."
 I didn’t expect there to be a response, but one came.
 A voice that sounded like a man and a woman responded back saying, "the time hasn't come yet, James."

 My heart pounding, I flung his door open, only to find him sound asleep in his bed, alone.
 The room was empty, no sign of the otherworldly conversation I had just overheard.
+Maybe while James was sleeping he deepened his voice, unconsciously mirroring the imagined person he was talking to in his dream, a resonant echo that seemed almost his own.

 I tiptoed into the room, eyes darting to every corner.
 Under the bed?
 Nothing but dust bunnies.
 The closet?
 Just a bunch of clothes and old toys.
 It was just me and my son in the room, and he was out like a light, not even stirring when I checked under his bed.